Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <!-- When a player takes or lose control of a planet containing Facilities, they are destroyed. -->

-When a player takes control of a planet containing Facilities, she may destroy some of them to gain 1 Trade Good per destroyed Facility.
+When a player takes control of a planet containing Facilities, she may destroy some of them.
 Facilities that are not destroyed stay on the planet.

 ***Note:*** *Facilities are ***NOT*** [units](#user-content-Units).*